tjhickey724/discrete_math/notes/propositional_calculus/TruthTables.md

 | F   | F   | T   | T   | T   | T   | F   | T   | T   |
 | F   | F   | F   | T   | T   | T   | F   | T   | T   |

+## Definitions of terms related to Propositional Calculus
 An assignment of truth values to a set of variables is called an _interpretation_

 A formula which is true for all interpretations is called a _tautology_